Cute suitcases for tweens, wheelies, rucksacks, and overnight bags tweens will love

 The great news is, that tweens are far more helpful than their younger counterparts and (sometimes) more than willing to carry their luggage independently.
 They need luggage that compliments their style but is also practical to carry, whatever type of travel they’re undertaking.

-In this tween luggage guide we’re going to look at the different types of luggage for different travel occasions, key features you want to look for when picking out items for pre-teens and we’ll round it off with all our favorite tween picks for your family adventures in 2023.
+In this tween luggage guide we’re going to look at the different types of luggage for different travel occasions, key features you want to look for when picking out luggage for pre-teens, and we’ll round it off with all our favorite tween picks for your family adventures in 2023.

 Our Top 3 Picks: Luggage for Tweens

 Disclosures: We are participants in the Amazon Associates Program and other affiliate programs that earn us a commission if a qualifying purchase is made.